Books about polyamory: All 39 since 1984!

 |Sixteen of 'em.|

-Here is an up-to-date descriptive list of every nonfiction book on polyamory published since the movement took shape in the mid-1980s (a few years before the word was coined in 1990 and 1992).
-There are now 38 titles!
+Here is a descriptive list of every nonfiction book on polyamory published since the movement took shape in the mid-1980s (a few years before the word was coined in 1990 and 1992).
+There are now 39 titles!
 I plan to keep this list up to date forever.

 The criteria for inclusion are:

 "Nonfiction books entirely or substantially about polyamory as it's understood by today's movement, published since 1984, in English, in a printed edition."

 Too many to choose from?
 I've highlighted my top general-interest recommendations with ● green bullets.

 The titles link to my own reviews and roundups for ten of them, otherwise directly to Amazon or the publisher.
 The descriptions are mine except as quoted.

-Interesting statistic: Of all the authors and co-authors, 31 are women, 10 are men, and 1 is genderqueer.
-That's a more than 3-to-1 female-to-male ratio.
+Interesting statistic: Of all the authors and co-authors, 32 are women, 10 are men, and 1 is genderqueer.
+That's a more than 3-to-1 ratio of women to men.